 In order to combine topological theories and extra large dimensions universe, it has been shown that cyclic universe models can be acquired in a toroidal space–time which is embedded in a five-dimensional bulk with large extra dimensions, and the three dimensional space has been shown as a closed ring, moving on the surface of the torus \cite{TB,TC19}.

-If we expect that the universe has a topology of a torus, we can construct a gauge theory, using the Lagrangian of a particle on the torus, and quantize such a gauge theory, and extract its gauge transformation relations.
+If we expect that the universe has topology of a torus, we can construct a gauge theory, using the Lagrangian of a particle on the torus, and quantize such a gauge theory, and extract its gauge transformation relations.
 Our goal to study the motion of a non-relativistic particle on a torus and gauging that model is to obtain a configuration space with extra dimensions.
-As we know, studying the motion of a free particle is the most available laboratory, in which we can test whether the torus universe has been existed or not.
+As we know, studying the motion of a free particle is the most powerful laboratory, in which we can test whether the torus universe exists or not.
 Making such gauge theories and studying its Hamiltonian spectrum may help us to understand the real topology of the universe.
 Moreover, with investigating the final obtained phase-space, one can check the commutativity and non-commutativity of the universe.
 In addition, we can determine the ratio of two diameters of the torus.

-Another point of view, in which we can study the constructed classical theory on a torus is the MOND theory, that talks over the corrections added to the Newtonian classical mechanics.
-In the common Poisson structure, Hamiltonian equations of motions and Newton laws are equivalent \cite{Goldestein}.
+Another point of view in which we can study the constructed classical theory on a torus is the modification of Newton's law, that talks over the corrections added to the Newtonian classical mechanics.
+In the common Poisson structure, Hamiltonian equations of motion and Newton laws are equivalent \cite{Goldestein}.
 In this article, we construct a classical theory which has an unusual Poisson structure due to its constrained structure.
-This Poisson structure adds some additional terms to the Hamiltonian and consequently to the equations corresponding Newton's second law, which can be studied via the MOND phenomenological theory.
+This Poisson structure adds some additional terms to the Hamiltonian and consequently to the equations corresponding Newton's second law which can be studied via the MOND phenomenological theory.

-Our tool to construct a gauge theory which reduces to a particle on the torus after gauge fixing is the symplectic gauge analysis approach, will be discussed later.
+Our tool to construct a gauge theory which reduces to a particle on the torus after gauge fixing is the symplectic gauge analysis approach will be discussed later.